 Do you have food?

 Yes!
-We have a small menu of tasty fried appetizers and snacks, including like Guacamole, Crab Rangoon, chicken strips, and our famous sweet potato fries.
+We have a small menu of tasty fried appetizers and snacks, including Guacamole, chicken bites, coconut shrimp, corn-dogs., mozzarella & zuccini sticks as well as our famous waffle and sweet potato fries.
 Perfect for soaking up all that rum and fruit juice!

 Where’s the Grey Goose?

 We take pride in featuring locally made wines, beers, and spirits.
-That’s why we’re proud to offer Alameda’s own Hangar One vodka as our sole premium vodka.
-Fortunately, it’s outstanding vodka.
-We also offer Alameda’s own Rosenblum Cellars as our only wine, and feature select microbrews from around the Bay Area.
-In addition, look for other great Bay Area brands, such as 209, Sarticious, and Junipero gin, Charbay Rum, St. George spirits, Qi Liqueurs, and more.
+That’s why we’re proud to offer Alameda’s own St. George and Hangar One vodka as our premium vodka choices.
+We also offer Alameda’s own Rockwall Winery as our only wine, and feature select microbrews from around the Bay Area.
+In addition, look for other great Bay Area brands, such as Mosswood Distillers (SF), Wright and Brown (Oakland), Reed and Lacey (Oakland) and Barbary Coast (Berkeley).

 Do you really squeeze your own juice?